k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

-- AI interfaces - AI DB and Kubernetes interfaces.
-TDM 9.0 has added an integrated AI solution for a synthetic data generation.
+- [AI interfaces](17_tdm_ai_generation_implementation.md) - AI DB and Kubernetes interfaces.
+TDM 9.0 has added an integrated AI solution for synthetic data generation.
 The AI-related interfaces must be disabled if the AI machine is not installed and the AI data generation is not in use.

 ### Shared Globals

 Import the list of shared [global variables](/articles/08_globals/01_globals_overview.md) required for executing TDM in your project.
-The shared globals are located under Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/TDM/SharedGlobals.java.
+TDM 9.0 locates the TDM library shared Globals are located under Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/TDM/SharedGlobals.java.
+The project's shared Globals should be populated in a separate SharedGlobals file (Implementation/SharedObjects/Java/src/com/k2view/cdbms/usercode/common/SharedGlobals.java) in order to simplify the TDM version upgrading and prevent an overriding of the project's globals by the TDM version upgrade process.

 ### Shared Functions